sanitharao/twtsession/topics/test1.md

 | System | Configuration Change Management Procedure |
 |:--- |:--- |
 | PreVeil | Deepwave Digital utilizes PreVeil for CUI storage and management.
-PreVeil analyzes the security impact of changes prior to implementation in the PreVeil backend system that supports the customer’s instance of the PreVeil system.<br><br> **\[insert procedure for analyzing, testing, validating, and documenting any changes to Company Name organizational systems – Example:** <ul>Company Name IT Department performs appropriate security impact analysis on all proposed configuration changes.
+PreVeil analyzes the security impact of changes prior to implementation in the PreVeil backend system that supports the customer’s instance of the PreVeil system.<br><br> **\[insert procedure for analyzing, testing, validating, and documenting any changes to Company Name organizational systems – Example:**

+**Company Name IT Department performs appropriate security impact analysis on all proposed configuration changes.
 Proposed configuration changes are analyzed within virtual or sandboxed environments, prior to implementation onto organizational information systems.
 Company Name IT Department documents all proposed changes to the organization’s information systems and the results of the preformed security impact analysis’s within *(IT/IS Security Configuration Change Request & Management Form).
-Reference “IT/IS Security Configuration Change Request & Management Form”*.</ul><ul>Company Name utilized third-party (Name of 3rd party used here) is responsible to consult Company Name IT Department regarding all changes to software and/or configurations of services under their control, which may present subsequent impacts on Company Name information systems and assets.**\]**</ul>
+Reference “IT/IS Security Configuration Change Request & Management Form”*.**

+<ul>Company Name utilized third-party (Name of 3rd party used here) is responsible to consult Company Name IT Department regarding all changes to software and/or configurations of services under their control, which may present subsequent impacts on Company Name information systems and assets.**\]**</ul>
 | Organizational System 1 | **\[insert procedure for analyzing, testing, validating, and documenting any changes to organizational systems\]** |
 | Organizational System 2 | **\[insert procedure for analyzing, testing, validating, and documenting any changes to organizational systems\]** |